geets04/mss/docs/source/04-Content Platform.rst

   sudo find /var/www/html/mss/custom -type d -exec chmod a+rx {} \;
   sudo find /var/www/html/mss/custom -type f -exec chmod a+r {} \;

-Independent content hosting
+Individual content hosting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There could be a need for each user to host their own HTML based web content.
-Each user can host her independent content at
+Each user can host one's individual content at

 ::